-This week, I had the opportunity of interacting with the faculty at Excel Public School.
-True to its core belief of being a school with a difference, the team at EPS is working to ensure that no matter what, learning doesn’t stop, it won’t even be paused or put in suspended animation.
-Here is an excerpt from my talk.
+This week, I had the opportunity to interact with the faculty at Excel Public School.
+True to its core belief of being a school with a difference, the team at EPS is working to ensure that no matter what, learning doesn’t stop; it won’t even be paused or put in suspended animation.
+Here is an excerpt from my talk:

 “The pandemic brought the world to a standstill and it took everyone through a cycle of:

-A. Denial – oh, it is just like influenza, it is only severe in foreign countries…
+- Denial – oh, it is just like influenza, it is only severe in foreign countries.

-B. Anger – Where the disappointment was vented out by blaming others or spreading false rumors
+- Anger – Where the disappointment was vented out by blaming others or spreading false rumors.

-Technology came to rescue in keeping people engaged and connected.
-It also helped businesses function, ensured people earned their livelihood.
-To start with, like most universities, we plugged into the internet and started delivering online lectures and then started sharing recorded lecture sessions too.
-However, with Education in particular, mere video calls aren’t sufficient to ensure effective learning.
+Technology came to the rescue in keeping people engaged and connected.
+It also helped businesses function and ensured that people earned their livelihood.
+To start with, like most universities, we plugged into the internet and started delivering online lectures, and then started sharing recorded lecture sessions too.
+However, with education in particular, mere video calls aren’t sufficient to ensure effective learning.
 It doesn’t create the learning environment that a classroom creates where teachers can establish eye contact with the students, understand body language, assess sentiments from facial expressions and thereby tweak the delivery.
-The teacher-student relationship and the attention each student deserved was lacking, which is in fact on the core requisites for effective learning.
+The teacher-student relationship and the attention each student deserved was lacking, which is in fact one of the core requisites for effective learning.

 Reeling back a little, up until now, many saw technology as a nice-to-have.
-The community at large, has mostly associated technology with “devices” used in the classroom, not even wanting to know what went into making these devices work – software, content, experts, pedagogical method, processes and the like.
-The devices like smartboard, projector, computer labs and so on have been the face of what education technology looks like, which made most be unprepared to deliver education remotely and effectively.
+The community at large has mostly associated technology with ‘devices’ used in the classroom, not even wanting to know what went into making these devices work – software, content, experts, pedagogical method, processes, and the like.
+The devices like Smartboards, projectors, computer labs and so on have been the face of what education technology looks like, which made most be unprepared to deliver education remotely and effectively.